phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 Futures should not be polled again after they returned `Poll::Ready`, therefore we panic if `poll` is called when we are already in the `End` state.

 We now know how the compiler-generated state machine and its implementation of the `Future` trait _could_ look like.
-In practice, the compiler generates code in different way.
+In practice, the compiler generates code in a different way.
 (In case you're interested, the implementation is currently based on [_generators_], but this is only an implementation detail.)

 [_generators_]: https://doc.rust-lang.org/nightly/unstable-book/language-features/generators.html